Regnal name: Catholic Church

 who conferred upon himself the name [papal name].

 During the first centuries of the church, priests elected bishop of Rome continued to use their baptismal names after their elections.
 The custom of choosing a new name began in AD 533 with the election of Mercurius.
-Mercurius had been named after the Roman god Mercury, and decided that it would not be appropriate for a pope to be named after a Roman god.
+Mercurius had been named after the Roman god Mercury, and decided that it would not be appropriate for a pope to be named after a pagan deity.
 Mercurius subsequently decreed that he would be known as John II.
 Since the end of the tenth century the pope has customarily chosen a new name for himself during his Pontificate; however, until the 16th century some pontiffs used their baptismal names.

 The last pope to use his baptismal name was Pope Marcellus II in 1555, a choice that was even then quite exceptional.
 The names chosen by popes are not based on any system other than general honorifics.
 They have been based on immediate predecessors, mentors, political similarity, or even after family members—as was the case with Pope John XXIII.
 The practice of using the baptismal name as papal name has not been ruled out and future popes could elect to continue using their original names after being elected pope.

 Often the new pontiff's choice of name upon being elected to the papacy is seen as a signal to the world of whom the new pope will emulate or what policies he will seek to enact.
 Such is the case with Benedict XVI who, in fact, explained the reasons for his choice of name during his first General Audience in St. Peter's Square, on 27 April 2005.
 On that occasion, he said that he wanted to remember "Pope Benedict XV, that courageous prophet of peace, who guided the Church through turbulent times of war", and also "Saint Benedict of Nursia, co-patron of Europe, whose life evokes the Christian roots of Europe".